mas-cli/mas/README.md

 ## Install

-[Homebrew](hb) is the preferred way to install:
+[Homebrew](https://brew.sh) is the preferred way to install:

-    brew install argon/mas/mas
+    brew install mas

-Alternatively binaries are available in the [GitHub Releases](ghreleases)
+Alternatively, binaries are available in the [GitHub Releases](https://github.com/argon/mas/releases)

 ## Usage